mjkrause/data-portal-summary-stats/README.md

 docker push <your ARN>.dkr.ecr.us-east-1.amazonaws.com/data-portal-summary-stats:<tag>
 ```

-### 3. Deploy the service
+### 3. Deploy the application
 We use AWS's ECS container orchestration service to run the container as a _task_ and Terraform to
-deploy and manage the service.
+deploy and manage the application.
 The main Terraform script, `./infra/fargate.tf`, relies on
 the script `./infra/variables.tf`, which needs to be created prior to deployment by running
 `./config.sh` (requires the utility [`jq`](https://stedolan.github.io/jq/)).
 Be sure
 to have filled in all values in `environment` (as described above), then execute